Zephira58/CC-Tweaked-Scripts/README.md

 > ID: jpfRk9PK

-> Description: A small fork of the base `tunnel` command; it will return the turtle to its orignal position; making it easier for automatic storage systems via hoppers.
+> Description: A small fork of the base `tunnel` command; it will return the turtle to its orignal position; making it easier for automatic storage; place torches; and log actions.

 > Usage: `forkTunnel <Length>` Please ensure that coal/fuel is in slot 1, and torches are in slot 2 for full effect.